 Most commercial-quality Blue Sapphires weigh less than five carats.
 LargerBlue Sapphires can be quite rare but are more readily available than large Rubies.

 The largest faceted gemstone quality Blue Sapphire ever found is at the National Museum of Natural History.
 It’s 423 carats.

-Sapphires are often treated with heat to improve color and clarity.
+Sapphires usually undergo a heat treatment to improve color and clarity.
 This makes untreated natural gemstones rare and very valuable.

 Sapphire is most desired in its pure, rich blue color.
 The gemstone’s purity and symbolism of heavenly grace also embody other enviable attributes, like faithfulness, trust, and loyalty.

-People whose Sapphire is their birthstone are frequently calm, mindful, and fiercely intelligent.
+People with a September birthstone are frequently calm, mindful, and fiercely intelligent.

-They are usually kind, but they can be sealed off when it comes to their emotions.
+They are usually kind, but they can seal themseves off when it comes to their emotions.
 They may find it hard to show their vulnerabilities.

 While trusting people can be a tough exercise for them, they are very strong in all aspects, and they have a quiet confidence about them.

-This stone is also known to boost self-discipline and make you more able to resist giving in to wrong impulses.
+This stone can also boost self-discipline and make you more able to resist giving in to wrong impulses.